 All this work with table styles brings up a question.
 Does Excel have other kinds of styles, like Word has character and paragraph styles.
 Yes, indeed!
 Excel uses cell styles instead of character or paragraph styles.
 They make it easy to format different cells alike when you don't need a whole table.

 A cell style, or just style, can include any formatting that can be set for a cell.
 This includes all of the font characteristics, number formats, alignments, fills, and borders.
 Excel provides some pre-defined styles in the Styles gallery on the Home tab.
+These are only slightly different between versions of Excel.
 You can also create your own custom cell styles.

 What is a cell style good for?

 Step-by-Step: Cell Styles

 |What you will learn:|| to open an existing workbook

 to create a cell style

 to modify a cell style